 \subsection{Motivation}

-Toric integrable systems were classified in terms of a polytope in the 1980s by the results of Atiyah~\cite{Atiyah}, Guillemin-Sternberg~\cite{GuSt1982}, and Delzant~\cite{De1988}, and about 15 years ago this classification was extended to semitoric integrable systems by Pelayo-V\~{u} Ng\d{o}c~\cite{PeVN2009,PeVN2011} by including a more complicated polygon invariant and also several other invariants which do not appear in the toric case.
+Toric integrable systems were classified in terms of a polytope in the 1980s by the results of Atiyah~\cite{Atiyah}, Guillemin--Sternberg~\cite{GuSt1982}, and Delzant~\cite{De1988}, and about 15 years ago this classification was extended to semitoric integrable systems by Pelayo--V\~{u} Ng\d{o}c~\cite{PeVN2009,PeVN2011} by including a more complicated polygon invariant and also several other invariants which do not appear in the toric case.

 The details of these classifications, and indeed the definitions of toric and semitoric integrable systems, are not strictly necessary to study certain invariants of these systems.
-This is because, due to the results of Pelayo~\cite{Pe2006, Pe2007}, Pelayo-Schmidt~\cite{PeSc2008}, and Figalli-Palmer-Pelayo~\cite{FiPaPe2016}, the invariants we are interested in can be computed \emph{directly from the associated polygons}.
+This is because, due to the results of Pelayo~\cite{Pe2006, Pe2007}, Pelayo--Schmidt~\cite{PeSc2008}, and Figalli--Palmer--Pelayo~\cite{FiPaPe2016}, the invariants we are interested in can be computed \emph{directly from the associated polygons}.
 This is the perspective that we will take in this paper, completely circumventing the symplectic geometry, and allowing us to use careful application of relatively elementary techniques to obtain very non-trivial results.

 We will be working with two classes of polygons: Delzant polygons and semitoric polygons.
 Delzant polygons are a specific class of convex polygons, but semitoric polygons are more complicated.
 They include the extra data of ``marked points'' and ``cuts'' which we will explain in Section~\ref{sec:semitoric-poly}, and a ``semitoric polygon'' technically refers to an equivalence class of polygons related by the application of certain operations, such as changing the direction of the cut.
 Semitoric polygons were introduced by V\~{u} Ng\d{o}c~\cite{VN2007} and are a special case of the almost toric base diagrams introduced by Symington~\cite{Sy2003}.